gbili/saylo/README.md

 > **Note**: About Travis and Codecov.io, if you are developming a private project, it may make sense to switch to other services like CircleCi and something to replace codecov.io if you are on a tight budget.

+> **Note 2**: About Codecov.io, you should not be putting the codecov tokens in `package.json` as in this repo.
+Here I'm exposing private tokens which is really dangerous.
+I should really change this to use `.env` file.

 ## Usage
 Create a repo on github.com / bitbucket.com and use that name in place of `your-project-name`.
 Clone this repo into your computer